-Working at home with a two year old is like working with an employee that can’t get fired.
+Working at home with a two-year-old is like working with an employee that can’t get fired.
 Straight up, there’s no pink slip for this one.
 I recollect, prior to having children, to a time when I was in the corporate world.
 With so much red tape from our human resources department, employees were literally sleeping on the job, sans punishment.
 (They claimed they were stressed by a hostile working environment and needed a nap.)
-So, yes, your little one is not very productive when it comes to work standards, yet they will never be asked to leave.
+So, yes, your little one is not very productive when it comes to working standards, yet they will never be asked to leave.

 2: The co-worker that steals your food.

-Working at home with a two year old is like having a co-worker that steals your food.
-It doesn’t matter what you eat, when lunch time roles around, they always want a piece.
-Not only do home momprenuers need creativity to take their lunches (because it’s easy to just keep working), they also require a ton of sacrifice to enjoy them.
+Working at home with a two-year-old is like having a co-worker that steals your food.
+It doesn’t matter what you eat when lunchtime rolls around, they always want a piece.
+Not only do home mompreneurs need creativity to take their lunches (because it’s easy to just keep working), they also require a ton of sacrifice to enjoy them.
 Thank goodness, we have a bulk shipment of waffles in the freezer and a ton of stickers to keep her entertained.

 3: The slacker of group projects.